Gauvino/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

    ...
    ```

-   `VAEntrypointVLD` means that your card is capable to decode this format, `VAEntrypointEncSlice` means that you can encode this format.
+   `VAEntrypointVLD` means that your card is capable to decode this format, `VAEntrypointEncSlice` means that you can encode to this format.

    | Jellyfin Setting | VA-API Profil                                                                                          |
    | ---------------- | ------------------------------------------------------------------------------------------------------ |